 After a while, however, I got somewhat upset with the record, though.
 Subtle separation of the tracks is not the strongest suit on Realms.
 Things have this tendency to psychedelically intermingle, creating more of the same all over again as we near the end of the album.
 This serves you with this doomish morass that is difficult to dissect and really enjoy.

 Technically outstanding, clear, crisp, structurally sound and VERY doom, the album fails to deliver on that emotional, visceral level that cannot easily be explained.
 It leaves me cold, but not cold because of emotion (or a lack thereof).
 Cold, because it does not really connect, as others could.

 Does this turn Realms into a bad album?

 No, it is still good and indisputably a commendable effort.
 The talent is at the forefront, the excellent soundscapes are there.
 Great execution exists too.
 In other words, the good by far outweighs the bad and the ugly.
-That said, there is a lot of potential still to grow and improve.
+That said, you will find a lot of potential still to grow and improve.
 And we want more of the same.
 Come in anytime.
 I’ll be watching.

-And indeed, the album got itself a honorable mention on the 2016 Top 10 Records.
+And indeed, the album got itself an honorable mention on the 2016 Top 10 Records.
 Well done.